-Use Worksheet 6 for the activities listed in Worksheet 4, if you have losses from the same activity that are reported on two or more different forms and schedules, or different parts of the same form or schedule (such as 28% rate and non-28% rate capital losses reported on Schedule D).
-Worksheet 6 will allocate the loss allowed and unallowed for the activity and the loss allowed on the different forms or schedules used to report the losses.
+Use Worksheet 6 for the activities listed in Worksheet 4, if you have losses from the same activity that are reported on two or more different forms and schedules, or different parts of the same form or schedule (such as 28% rate and non-28% rate capital losses reported in Part II of Schedule D).
+Worksheet 6 will allocate the loss allowed and unallowed for the activity and will allocate the allowed loss to the different forms or schedules used to report the losses.

-Only the losses that would cause a difference in the tax liability if they were reported on a different form or schedule are kept separate.
-Those forms or schedules are:
+Only the losses that would cause a difference in the tax liability if they were reported on a different form or schedule, or different parts of the same form or schedule, are kept separate.
+Those forms, schedules, and parts are:

-• Schedules C, D (Parts I, II, and 28% rate losses and non-28% rate losses), E, and F.
+• Schedules C, D (Parts I and II (28% rate losses and non-28% rate losses)), E, and F.

-Note: You must make an entry in Schedule D, Part II for every transaction reported.
+Note: You must make a separate entry in Schedule D, Part I or Part II, for every transaction reported.
 See the instructions for Schedule D (Form 1040).

-• Forms 4684 (Section B), 4797 (Parts I and II), and 4835.
+Forms 4684 (Section B), 4797 (Parts I and II), and 4835.

-Make a copy of Worksheet 6 to use for each additional activity for which you have losses reported on two or more different forms or schedules or different parts of the same form or schedule (such as 28% rate and non-28% rate capital losses reported on Schedule D).
-When making entries in Worksheet 6, enter the name of the form or schedule on the line above line 1a.
+Use a separate copy of Worksheet 6 for each activity for which you have losses reported on two or more different forms or schedules or different parts of the same form or schedule (such as 28% rate and non-28% rate capital losses reported in Part II of Schedule D).
+When making entries in Worksheet 6, enter the name of the form or schedule and part on the line above line 1a.

 Line 1a, column (a).
-Enter the net loss plus any prior year unallowed loss from the activity that goes on the same form, or in the case of Schedule D and Form 4797, the same part (Part I or Part II).
+Enter the net loss plus any prior year unallowed loss from the activity that goes on the same form, or in the case of Schedule D and Form 4797, the same part.

-If you have a Schedule D 28% rate loss and a non-28% rate loss, see the example on page 9 before completing Worksheet 6.
+If you have a Schedule D 28% rate loss and a Schedule D non-28% rate loss, see the example on this page before completing Worksheet 6.